 The EU equivalent scheme will provide a mechanism for suppliers and deemed suppliers to be able to account for VAT in a single Member State for imports below €150 via the Import One Stop Shop (iOSS).
 Other versions of the One Stop Shop (OSS) will also be available for intra-EU distance sales of goods and cross border B2C supplies of services by EU companies (Union OSS) and supplies of B2C services by non-EU suppliers (non-Union OSS).

-There is continuing concern around the preparedness of both Member States and businesses for the fundamental changes that will take place when the e-commerce package is introduced.
-The European Commission has released some guidance in the form of explanatory notes and a customs guide but many questions remain unanswered.
+There is concern around the preparedness of both Member States and businesses for the e-commerce VAT package changes.
+The European Commission released some guidance in the form of explanatory notes and a customs guide.
+However many questions remain unanswered.

 The final piece in the puzzle from the Commission is the guide to the OSS.
-This will update the current guide to the Mini One Stop Shop to reflect the upcoming changes the e-commerce package will bring and covers crucial issues such as registration, returns and payment.
-It’s not clear when this guide will be released but time is running out.
+This will update the current guide to the Mini One Stop Shop to reflect the upcoming changes the e-commerce package will bring.
+In addition to covering crucial issues such as registration, returns and payment.
+The OSS guide release date is uncertain and time is running out.

 At a Member State level, there is continuing evidence that not all tax authorities are ready for the change.
-The Dutch government is introducing emergency measures to be ready in time and it appears that its system will involve manual intervention by the tax authority which is far from ideal.
+The Dutch government is introducing emergency measures to be ready in time.
+It appears that its system will involve manual intervention by the tax authority which is far from ideal.

-Additionally, the German customs authorities have recently announced that the new electronic customs declaration for goods below €150 will not be operational until 1 January 2022 but it’s not entirely clear what impact this will have on iOSS being available in Germany.
+Additionally, the German customs authorities recently announced that the new electronic customs declaration for goods below €150 will not be operational until 1 January 2022.
+However it’s not entirely clear what impact this will have on iOSS being available in Germany.

-It’s clear that the new OSS mechanisms will provide a simplification for businesses, allowing VAT to be accounted for in a single Member State.
-However, there are complexities that businesses need to fully consider to ensure that OSS is the right solution for them, and they are compliant with the rules.
+It’s clear that the new OSS mechanisms will provide a simplification for businesses.
+As a result of allowing VAT to be accounted for in a single Member State.
+However, there are complexities that businesses need to fully consider.
+Businesses need to ensure that OSS is the right solution for them, and they are compliant with the rules.

-The requirement to display the VAT paid by the customer before the order is completed will require systems changes that will be challenging for many businesses at a time when many are already dealing with the trials of COVID-19, and in many cases Brexit.
+The requirement to display the VAT paid by the customer before completing the order will require systems changes.
+This poses a challenge for many businesses at a time when many are already dealing with the trials of COVID-19, and in many cases Brexit.
 Add in the record keeping requirements and it’s clear that the simplification is not simple.

 Failing to comply

-Failure to comply with the rules can result in exclusion from the schemes and having to register for VAT in all Member States where VAT is due.
-For e-commerce businesses that are currently registered for VAT in all Member States as a result of distance selling this would be a return to the current arrangements but it’s likely existing registrations would be cancelled in many countries in choosing to opt-in to OSS, so there would be an additional cost and administrative burden in reinstating them.
+Failure to comply with the rules can result in exclusion from the schemes.
+Consequently, business will need to register for VAT in all Member States where VAT is due.
+For e-commerce businesses currently registered for VAT in all Member States as a result of distance selling this would be a return to the current arrangements.
+However it’s likely that choosing to opt-in to OSS would cancel existing registrations in many countries.
+So there would be an additional cost and administrative burden in reinstating them.